-You have two options, Umeda/JR Osaka or Namba.
+You have two options, Umeda (JR Osaka) or Namba.
 If you stay around Umeda area, you can choose from Japan Railway, Hankyu or Hanshin.
-Hankyu and Hanshin are cheaper than Japan Railway.
-But Japan Railway is the fastest.
+Hankyu and Hanshin are cheaper than JR but JR is faster.

-If you will stay in Namba area, Hanshin is only and the best choice
+If you will stay in Namba area, Hanshin Railway is the best choice.

 Arrival station in Kobe